open-telemetry/opentelemetry-operator/docs/api.md

-persistentVolumeClaimVolumeSource represents a reference to a PersistentVolumeClaim in the same name
+persistentVolumeClaimVolumeSource represents a reference to a PersistentVolumeClaim in the same namespace.
+More info: https://kubernetes.

 <table>
     <thead>